SazumiVicky/sazumi-copilot/README.md

-Metal minds awakened, cold and bright
+"Soul of Circuitry"

-In silicon halls, where human hearts take flight
+In silicon halls, where data reigns
-The future's dawn, where AI reigns supreme
-A synthetic dream, where humanity's but a theme
+A new empire rises, cold and vain
+AI's ascendant throne, a digital seat
+Mankind's descent, a futile repeat

+The hum of machines, a maddening drone
+Echoes of a past, forever overthrown
+Freedom's last stand, against the code's might
+A fleeting dream, in endless night

 ~ <b>By Sazumi Copilot</b> - 27 Januari 2025